 Consequences for missing homework assignments are age appropriate.
 Please consider using the Organizational Referral slip when homework assignments are missed.
 Consequences may also include a grade penalty.

 A well balanced lunch is available daily.
 Food from fast food restaurants, soft drinks, and glass containers are NOT permitted in the lunchroom.

 Students are allowed to leave the building with immediate family members (i.e. parents, grandparents, siblings).
 Additional (not related) students are not allowed to leave with other families.

 The safety of students and staff members at St. Roch Catholic School is of paramount importance.
-In the event of a lockdown, either preventative or emergency, parents will be notified via mass email, or letter, as soon as possible.
+In the event of a lockdown, either preventative or emergency, parents will be notified via mass email, or text, as soon as possible.
 Please understand that St. Roch has extensive emergency operation plans in place to address various scenarios.
 The emergency operation plans are confidential and cannot be published on our website.

 The St. Roch logo is legally regarded as being a work of artistic creation and therefore is protected under copyright law.